odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ### I get a 404 (not found) error

-Follow the instructions and define the correct base path with `$app->setBasePath('my-sub-directory/');`
+Follow the instructions and use the [BasePathMiddleware](https://github.com/selective-php/basepath).

-If you have to run your Slim application in a sub-directory, you could try this library: [selective/basepath](https://github.com/selective-php/basepath)

 ### Error message: Callable (...) does not exist